 - STITCH LENGTH - Make the backstitch sizes a length you can manage to keep evenly spaced and a size you can control the tension evenly.

 - THREAD CHOICE - Different thicknesses of thread will alter the impact of the design.
 A whipped backstitch can resemble a corded rope with thick threads and Perle cotton, while a very delicate pattern is achieved through the use of single strands of embroidery floss.

 - USE FOR OUTLINING - Use the whipped backstitch to embroider a picture and fill in colored areas as if you were painting with the stitch.
 Sew back and forth over the design keeping the stitches close together to fill each area.

 Alternatives to Whipped Backstitch

-Couching is another basic embroidery stitch that gives a similar appearance to whipped backstitch.
+Couching embroidery stitch is another stitch that gives a similar appearance to whipped backstitch.
 Couching is better suited to thick yarns and threads.
 Stem stitch and outline stitch also look similar but take longer to embroider.

 Whipped Backstitch - In Conclusion

 You will never be accused of being a bit backward in your sewing skills by learning whipped backstitch!
 It is an elementary and very understated stitch perfect for outlining and creating textured lines.

 - Sew a line of regular backstitch.